sim642/shy/README.md

 Any branch and commit can be checked out using `shy checkout`.
 **NB!
 Any uncommited files may be overwritten.**

+### Pushing and pulling
+Use `shy pull` to get updates from a remote repository and `shy push` to send your updates to a remote repository.
+Remote repositories (remotes) can be managed via `shy remote` commands.
+Unless specified the default remote "origin", which is set up automatically when cloning, is used for pushin and pulling.
+ **NB!
+Any uncommited files may be overwritten.**

 ### Searching content
 The `shy search` command can be used to recursively search content in a specific commit.